 1. Ask Around

-Richard Ward, Royal and celebrity hairstylist, couldn't agree more.
-“Word of mouth is one of the best ways to find a good stylist and will give you extra confidence in their abilities," he explains.
-"If you’re always admiring a particular friend’s cut or color, ask where they go and give the stylist a call.
-Lots of salons operate referral schemes, so don’t forget to mention their name!”
+It may seem like an obvious one, but word of mouth is a powerful tool and a recommendation from a friend, or just somebody with amazing hair, is always a good start.
+“If you love someone's haircut, ask who did it, especially if they have a similar hair type and texture to you," says beauty and wellness editor Amy Lawrenson.
+Ward couldn't agree more: “Word of mouth is one of the best ways to find a good stylist and will give you extra confidence in their abilities.
+If you’re always admiring a particular friend’s cut or color, ask where they go and give the stylist a call.
+Lots of salons operate referral schemes, so don’t forget to mention their name.”

 2. Get on Instagram